rezakaramad/micro-idp/src/bootstrap/powerdns/README.md

 # PowerDNS Setup (PostgreSQL + API + Admin UI)

-This setup provides a PowerDNS authoritative server backed by PostgreSQL, along with a web-based management UI and integration with tools like ExternalDNS.
+This setup provides a PowerDNS authoritative server backed by PostgreSQL, along with a web-based management UI which is integrated with Kubernetes using ExternalDNS.

 ## Components
 ### PowerDNS (Authoritative Server)
-- Core DNS server responsible for serving zones and records
-- Uses PostgreSQL (gpgsql backend) for storage
+- Uses PostgreSQL for storage
 - Exposes:
-    - DNS (TCP/UDP on port 53 → mapped to 1053)
+    - DNS (TCP/UDP on port `53`)
-    - HTTP API (port 8081 → mapped to 5380)
+    - HTTP API (port `8081` → mapped to `5380`)
+        - `8081` is used internally while `5380` is called externally

 ### PostgreSQL
 - Stores: